 Having the attributes and values for all representations of a feature in conflict allows you to see how the attribute values differ and helps you choose which representation of the data to preserve.

-As mentioned in Determine which fields or rows are in conflict, you can mark a feature as visited.
+Once you determine which fields or rows are in conflict, you can mark a feature as reviewed.
 This indicates that you have reviewed the conflict but do not want to choose a replacement option at this time.
-You can keep track of which features in the list you have reviewed because those marked as visited are no longer shown in bold.
+You can keep track of which features in the list you have reviewed because those marked as reviewed are no longer shown in bold.

 When you resolve conflicts, you are deciding which representation of the features and attributes you want to keep.
 Regardless of what version you opted to reconcile in favor of—the target or your edited version—you can specify which representation to keep: either the prereconcile representation (how it appeared in your version before reconciliation), conflict representation (how it appears in changes made by another editor), or common ancestor representation (how the feature or attribute is in the target version).